collapsed-stacks/startups/questions/12157/should-this-person-get-a-split-upfront.md

 - tagged: `shares`
 - score: 0

-<p>I would like to share a little story with you and would like to hear some opinions with respect to a fair or not fair split.</p>
+I would like to share a little story with you and would like to hear some opinions with respect to a fair or not fair split.

-<p>Back in 2012 I built a piece of web software for a company when I was still a student.
+Back in 2012 I built a piece of web software for a company when I was still a student.
 They were friends so no contracts, no nothing.
 In total I spent 1.5 years developing their application (I got like 10k out of it or so).
-It is still in production but I don't actively work on it anymore.</p>
+It is still in production but I don't actively work on it anymore.

-<p>Beginning of this year I decided to make a business out of this idea together with a guy I met working at another company.
-We want to take the general idea, add some needed abstractions and remove some too detailed features.</p>
+Beginning of this year I decided to make a business out of this idea together with a guy I met working at another company.
+We want to take the general idea, add some needed abstractions and remove some too detailed features.

-<p>Now the person for whom I initially built the app demands a share.</p>
+Now the person for whom I initially built the app demands a share.

-<p>And I am asking myself.
+And I am asking myself.
 Why?
 He sais it is his idea and when we initially worked on that we learned what works and what not.
-And for this historic things he wants a share.</p>
+And for this historic things he wants a share.

-<p>I on the other hand say: With this logic my former employer needs a share as well because he tought me how to build software.</p>
+I on the other hand say: With this logic my former employer needs a share as well because he tought me how to build software.

-<p>I offered him pie for the future in combination with consulting which we might need.
+I offered him pie for the future in combination with consulting which we might need.
 I offered him free usage of the product in the future if we succeed with it and can make a living out of that.
 But he insists that only a 10% share upfront is fair.
-Even though we might be doing something completely different in the end.</p>
+Even though we might be doing something completely different in the end.

-<p>I would love to get some input from you guys. :)</p>
+I would love to get some input from you guys. :)